cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 - `/get`
   - Run algorithm to gather metadata and time series.
   - Requires the `iri` parameter.
-  - Supports optional `endpoint` parameter to direct KG queries rather than federating.
+  - Supports optional `endpoint` parameter to direct KG queries to a specific endpoint rather than federating across all of them.

 - `/status`
   - Reports the agent's current status.